jzw2/rust-capr/docs/main.typ

 Given a set $Sigma$ a _string_ can be defined recursively defined as being either
 - $epsilon$, the empty string
 - $c dot S$ where $c in Sigma$ and $S$ is a string
 The set $Sigma$ is usually called the _alphabet_ and the members _characters_.
+The $dot$ operator can be extended to a concatentation operator of two strings where

+- $epsilon dot S = S$
+- $(c dot S_1) dot S_2 = c dot (S_1 dot S_2)$

+A string is a common example of a _monoid_ because the $dot$ operator is associative, and $epsilon$ is the identity.
-By convention, strings are usually put in double quotes and the $dot$ operator ommited.
+By convention, strings are usually put in double quotes and the $dot$ operator commonly ommited.
 Examples: todo

-A formal _language_ can be defined a (potentiall infiite) set of strings.
+A formal _language_ can be defined a (potentially infinite) set of strings.
 Can be used to define natural language such as English, spansih, but can also be used to define more artifical lanuages, such as all prime numbers represented in decimal.

 A deterministic finite state machine can be defined as  $(Q, s, Sigma, F, delta)$, where